 How to Stop Snoring

-Just about everyone snores occasionally, but if snoring happens frequently it can affect the quantity and quality of your sleep and that of your family members and roommates.
-Snoring can lead to poor sleep and daytime fatigue, irritability, and increased health problems.
-If your snoring keeps your partner awake, it can also create major relationship problems.
+Just about everyone snores occasionally, and it’s usually not something to worry about.
+But if you regularly snore at night, it can disrupt the quality of your sleep—leading to daytime fatigue, irritability, and increased health problems.
+And if your snoring keeps your partner awake, it can create major relationship problems too.
 Thankfully, sleeping in separate bedrooms isn’t the only remedy for snoring.
-There are many other effective solutions available to help both you and your partner sleep better at night and deal with the relationship problems caused when one person snores.
+There are many effective solutions that can help both you and your partner sleep better at night and overcome the relationship problems caused when one person snores.